-Note furthermore that the same FIELD is referenced for holding both the 'name' attribute of the Source class, and for its identifier.
+Note furthermore that the same FIELD is referenced for holding both the 'name' attribute of the Source class, and for its identifier, albeit from different GROUPs!

 Direct serialization to a GROUP:

 Here the instances is directly represented by a GROUP containing only PARAMs for the atomic attributes, and a GROUP with PARAMs for the structured attribute (and again a reference, see section 4.5).